 Service learning is an approach to teaching and learning that integrates community service with classroom learning.
 It results in meaningful projects where students’ efforts benefit their community while they gain experience in civic responsibility and teamwork, and deepen their knowledge of core curricular themes.

 At Meridian, service-learning projects help our students make connections with different communities, increasing their knowledge and understanding of the world around them.
 Projects have included collecting clothing and supplies for homeless children in partnership with Wellspring’s Baby Boutique, volunteering at the FamilyWorks Food Bank, and starting vegetable seedlings for low-income gardeners.

-With support from the Service Learning Committee, teachers develop a myriad of ways to engage students in a wide range of integrated learning opportunities.
-Grade level projects have included sustainable disposal of student food waste, helping improve salmon-spawning habitats, raising awareness and funds to support wildlife at the local zoo, and learning advocacy skills through letter-writing campaigns to state representatives.
-Service projects employ language arts, social studies, technology, science and math and support our core curriculum through experiential learning.
+Teachers develop myriad ways to engage students in a wide range of integrated learning opportunities.
+Grade-level projects have included sustainably disposing of student food waste, helping improve salmon-spawning habitats, raising awareness and funds to support wildlife at the local zoo, and learning advocacy skills through letter-writing campaigns to state representatives.
+Service projects employ language arts, social studies, technology, science, and math and support our core curriculum through experiential learning.

 In building strong communities locally and globally and by encouraging students to embrace their connections to the world in which they live, Meridian promotes responsibility, compassion, and active civic engagement.